pat-laugh/websson-doc/index.md

 values associated for them.
 We can also see the line-strings being terminated by a comma.
 This is not always the case.
 Their behavior depends on context.

+## More stuff

+This page describes very succinctly a few of the language's functionalities.
+More information will eventually be written....

 ## Inspiration based on other formats

 Formats like XML and JSON are considered to be human-readable, but to me they